GSA/datagov-website/www.data.gov/apps-2.md

 ---
 Here are a few government and non-government software tools to help coastal communities and others analyze and assess vulnerabilities of sea level rise, storm surges, and sinking lands.
 Please [let us know](/climate/climate-feedback/) if there are other tools we should list here.

+## Coastal Change Analysis Program (C-CAP) Land Cover Atlas

-* Coastal Change Analysis Program (C-CAP) Land Cover Atlas: Provides access to regional land cover and land cover change information.
+Coastal Change Analysis Program (C-CAP) Land Cover Atlas: Provides access to regional land cover and land cover change information.

-×

-#### Coastal Change Analysis Program (C-CAP) Land Cover Atlas

 Sponsor:
 NOAA